JCAdkins/REST/twitter/README.md

 ```

 ### `GET     users/@{username}/tweets`
 Retrieves all (non-deleted) tweets authored by the user with the given username.
 This includes simple tweets, reposts, and replies.
-The tweets should appear in reverse-chronological order.
-If no active user with that username exists (deleted or never created), an error should be sent in lieu of a response.
+The tweets will appear in reverse-chronological order.
+If no active user with that username exists (deleted or never created), an error will be sent in lieu of a response.

 #### Response
 ```javascript